bytebutcher/burp-send-to/README.md

 When the GUI is not updated correctly you may rebuild the project manually:
 * Build -> Rebuild Project

 After that you can execute the "fatJar"-task within the "build.gradle"-file.
-This will produce a jar in the "build/libs/" directory called "burp-send-to-extension-all-{version}.jar".
+This will produce a jar in the "build/libs/" directory called "burp-send-to-extension-{version}.jar".